 Technology and reconnecting with the human

-Along with our recent addition Sieun Cha, our new Creative Director in London (check out her thoughts on how to make sense of 8 billion touchpoints here), we are proud to welcome Andy Dobson, our new Technical Director, who will spearhead Wolff Olins’ technical division; a team spread throughout the London, New York and San Francisco offices.
+Along with our recent addition Sieun Cha, our new Creative Director in London, we are also proud to welcome Andy Dobson, our new Technical Director, who will spearhead Wolff Olins’ technical division; a team spread throughout the London, New York and San Francisco offices.